-Michael Eckerty is Associate Professor of Music and Director of Instrumental Music at Simpson College.
+Michael Eckerty is the Director of Instrumental Music at Simpson College.
 Michael holds a Doctor of Music in bassoon performance with a conducting minor from the University of Georgia, Master of Music degrees in conducting and bassoon from the Conservatory of Music at the University of Missouri-Kansas City, and a degree in Music Education from Baylor University.
 His conducting teachers include Sarah McKoin, Michael Haithcock, John Lynch, and John Culvahouse; and he has studied bassoon with William Davis, Marita Abner, Jennifer Speck, Janis McKay, and Barrick Stees.

 As a conductor Michael directs the Symphonic Band, College/Community Orchestra, and many chamber ensembles at Simpson College, and he has served as a guest conductor, clinician, and adjudicator for bands in Iowa, Nebraska, Missouri, Kansas, and Texas.
 His duties at Simpson also include teaching conducting, secondary music education courses, and applied bassoon.